leoli51/FrecciaYoungFinder/README.md

-# FrecciaYoung-CLI
+# FrecciaYoungFinder
-A command line tool to find FrecciaYoung tickets
+A tool to find FrecciaYoung tickets